Nathan Healy

 Leasing Solar Panels

-Oakland residents served by Pacific Gas & Electric (PG&E) have access to Power Purchase Agreements (PPAs) through Palmetto.
-With a PPA, you pay for the solar energy your system produces at a fixed rate per kilowatt-hour, typically lower than PG&E’s current 34¢/kWh rate.
+Oakland residents served by Pacific Gas & Electric (PGE) have access to Power Purchase Agreements (PPAs) through Palmetto.
+With a PPA, you pay only for the electricity your solar panels produce at a set rate per kilowatt-hour, rather than paying upfront for the system itself.

 Go solar without the investment